megagonlabs/sato/README.md

 # Sato: Contextual Semantic Type Detection in Tables

 This repository includes source code, scripts, and data for training the **Sato** model.
-The repo also includes a pretrained  model to help replicate the results in [our preprint](https://arxiv.org/abs/1911.06311).
+The repo also includes a pretrained  model to help replicate the results in [our VLDB 2020 paper](http://www.vldb.org/pvldb/vol13/p1835-zhang.pdf).
 Sato is a hybrid machine learning model to automatically detect the semantic types of columns in tables, exploiting the signals from the context as well as the column values.
 Sato combines a deep learning model trained on a large-scale table corpus with topic modeling and structured prediction.

 <img src="diagram-overview.svg" width="800"/>
 Above: Sato architecture.
 Sato's hyrid architecture consists of two basic modules; a topic-aware single-column prediction module and a structured output prediction module.
 The topic-aware module extends